alex-501/Node.js-Challenge-Professional-README-Generator/README.md

 * [Questions](#questions)

 ## Installation
-1. M
+1. install npm
+2. run index.js in terminal

 ## Usage
 undefined

 ## Contribution
-NM
+alexis r

 ## Tests
-undefined
+made with Inquirer npm, you have to download and un the package, then go through the questions/prompts and at the end, a readme.md is generated

 ## License
-This project is convered under the n/a.
+This project is convered under the N/A.

 ## Questions
-For questions about this project, please see my GitHub at [MN](https://github.com/MN), or reach out by email at N.
+For questions about this project, please see my GitHub at [alex-501](https://github.com/alex-501), or reach out by email at ...